RokiSeydi/Memory-Game/README.md

 # Memory-Game

-a simple memory game built with HTML, CSS and vanilla Javascript.
-The user needs to pair up the matching pair to win the game
+The aim of the game is for the user to pair up the matching pair to win the game

+Tools used:
+- HTML5
+- CSS3
+- Javascript